 Tokyo’s Toshima-ku district, like most metropolitan municipalities, provides an automated Japanese to English machine translation service on its website.
 Click on the English option, and you are warned ‘content may not be 100% accurate’.

-Proverbs are windows into a country’s culture, illustrating its history and its mores.
-But although the sentiments expressed in proverbs are often universal, context and imagery can be culturally-specific, and require careful translating.
-Otherwise, a proverb-heavy Japanese conversation might end up like this in English:
+Idioms and proverbs are windows into a country’s culture, illustrating its history and mores.
+Context and imagery can be culturally-specific, and require careful translation.
+Otherwise, an idiom-heavy Japanese conversation might end up like this in English:

 The opening of the first new KitKat factory in Japan for 26 years made global news earlier this summer.
 The snack is now Japan’s biggest selling chocolate brand and a cultural phenomenon.
 But how did this British-born treat get its big break in Japan – a country not short of its own confectionery?
 Well, it all began with a lucky linguistic quirk, university entrance exams in Japan, and some nifty transcreation.